G-Core/product-documentation/documentation/streaming-platform.md

 ---
 title: streaming-platform
-displayName: Streaming Platform
+displayName: Video Streaming
 published: true
 ---
-# Streaming Platform
+# Video Streaming

-Welcome to the <a href="https://gcore.com/streaming-platform" target="_blank">Gcore Streaming Platform</a> documentation page!
-Here we explain how to use, configure, and troubleshoot Gcore’s Streaming Platform.
+Welcome to the <a href="https://gcore.com/streaming-platform" target="_blank">Gcore Video Streaming</a> documentation page!
+Here we explain how to use, configure, and troubleshoot Gcore’s Video Streaming.

-Streaming is a service that transcodes media content, such as videos, live streams, and group video calls, into appropriate formats for fast and reliable delivery to millions of viewers worldwide.
+Video Streaming is a service that transcodes media content, such as videos, live streams, and group video calls, into appropriate formats for fast and reliable delivery to millions of viewers worldwide.

-From the left-side menu, you can access in-depth documentation about Streaming:
+From the left-side menu, you can access in-depth documentation about Video Streaming:

 - **Overview** – streaming options, how they work
-- **Billing** – how the Streaming service and additional features are billed
+- **Billing** – how the Video Streaming and additional features are billed
 - **Live streams and video protocols and codecs** – initial parameters accepted, transcoded content parameters, adaptive streaming, low latency streaming
 - **Interaction with CDN** – how the service for streaming video content interacts with CDN
 - **Live Streaming** – manage live streams, configure additional features including restreaming, multicamera, recording, DVR